Foot Bump on Top of the Foot

 An operation

-• The scar line is important so where the skin is cut can be a problem.
+• The scar line is important, so where the skin is cut can be a problem.

 • The bone is shaved down.
 If you are under 20, reoccurrence can arise because young people can regenerate bone.
-This might happen more readily if there is greater movement after surgery as it can all start again, or insufficient bone is removed.
+This might happen more readily if there is greater movement after surgery as it can all start again or insufficient bone is removed.

 • The good news is that the surgery works and it is effective.

-Published by Busypencilcase Reflective Communications Est. 2015
+Published by Busypencilcase Communications & Publications.
+Est. 2015